prebid/prebid.github.io/dev-docs/modules/userId.md

 * **LiveIntent ID** – a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.
 * **Parrable ID** - an encrypted pseudonymous ID that is consistent across all browsers and webviews on a device for every publisher the device visits.
 This module contacts Parrable to obtain the Parrable EID belonging to the specific device which can then be used by the bidder.
 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
+* **PubDirect ID** – a free and cookieless user identity solution for user tracking and 1st party data storage.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).
 * **netID** – provides an open, standardized, EU-GDPR compliant, IAB TCF aware, cross-device enabled Advertising Identifier Framework, which can be leveraged by publishers and advertisers (and vendors supporting them) to efficiently deliver targeted advertising bought through programmatic systems.